Nicky4k/Nicky4k/README.md

 - 👋 Hi, I’m @Nicky4k
 - 👀 I’m interested in Front-End Web Development
-- 🌱 I’m currently learning Next.js, Node.js
+- 🌷 Training to write quality and clean code
-- 📫 nickysauceofficial@gmail.com
+- 🌱 I’m currently learning Next.js and Node.js

 <!---
 Nicky4k/Nicky4k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.